NamJeongkuk/ref_main/.github/ISSUE_TEMPLATE/lighthouse-implementation-ticket.md

 - [ ] Run integration tests to ensure they still pass
 - [ ] Update GUI and ERD logger with new/changed ERDs
 - [ ] Bench test
+- [ ] After the `rockhopper-mainboard` branch is merged, create a pull request against the `next` branch in the `rockhopper-parametric` repo.
+The system’s team will give us preliminary production values before merging it in.

 **Link to requirement(s):**
 Link to requirements in Confluence <add link here>

 **Link to design(s):**
 Link to designs in Confluence <add link here>